 Atlanticus Reports Fourth Quarter and Full Year 2022 Financial Results

-Achieved Over $1 Billion in Annual Revenue with Another Consecutive Quarter of Revenue Growth

-/EIN News/ -- ATLANTA, March 14, 2023 (GLOBE NEWSWIRE) -- Atlanticus Holdings Corporation (NASDAQ: ATLC) (“Atlanticus,” “the Company”, “we,” “our” or “us”), a financial technology company which enables its bank, retail and healthcare partners to offer more inclusive financial services to millions of everyday Americans, today announced its financial results for the fourth quarter and full year ended December 31, 2022.
-An accompanying earnings presentation is available in the “Investors” section of the Company’s website at www.atlanticus.com or by clicking here.
+ATLANTA, March 14, 2023 (GLOBE NEWSWIRE) -- Atlanticus Holdings Corporation ATLC ("Atlanticus," "the Company", "we," "our" or "us"), a financial technology company which enables its bank, retail and healthcare partners to offer more inclusive financial services to millions of everyday Americans, today announced its financial results for the fourth quarter and full year ended December 31, 2022.
+An accompanying earnings presentation is available in the "Investors" section of the Company's website at www.atlanticus.com or by clicking here.

 Financial and Operating Highlights